Lostmyname/lmn-gulp-tasks/README.md

 `minify` defaults to true: omitting the option will result in the resulting CSS being minified.

+#### Checking for ../node_modules

+There should never be any need to write "../node_modules", as the import paths are set for you.
+Therefore, it should be considered an antipattern, and this task will throw an error if you write "../node_modules".

+If you really want to use this anti-pattern, you can set the `ignoreSuckyAntipattern` option to true and the task won't check your code.

 ### test-locales

 This searches for localised files and ensures that if a file is localised, it